alphagov/govuk-developer-docs/source/manual/ask-for-help.html.md

 2. The Lead Developer on the programme
 3. The Lead Architect

-If 2nd Line instructs you to escalate something to Reliability Engineering, raise a ticket on Zendesk and assign it to the `3rd Line--GDS Reliability Engineering` queue.
+If 2nd Line instructs you to escalate something to GOV.UK Replatforming, raise a ticket on Zendesk and assign it to the `3rd Line--GDS Reliability Engineering` queue.
 You should also raise a ticket if the issue is related to an ongoing incident for tracking purposes, but you can speak to the team directly to get it more immediate attention.

-If you speak to Reliability Engineering about a process only they know about, they will work with you to document the process for all of GOV.UK.
+If you speak to GOV.UK Replatforming about a process only they know about, they will work with you to document the process for all of GOV.UK.